Geriatric Caregiving Tips: Caring for Aging Loved Ones

 What is respite care for elderly?

 Respite care provides temporary relief for primary caregivers by offering short-term assistance with elder care duties.
-It can range from a few hours a week to several days or weeks of coverage, and is designed to give caregivers time to rest, travel, or attend to other responsibilities.
+It can range from a few hours a week to several days of coverage, and is designed to give caregivers time to rest, travel, or attend to other responsibilities.
+Respite care can be provided at home by a professional caregiver, at adult day care centers, or in residential facilities.
+Taking regular breaks is essential to avoid caregiver burnout.

 How can technology help with geriatric caregiving?